 Matthew Habermann

 I am a mathematician, primarily interested in symplectic topology and its interactions with algebraic geometry, representation theory and low-dimensional topology.
+I currently hold an EPSRC Postdoctoral fellowship at Imperial College London, where I am also a Research Associate.

 A complete CV (where you can also find my email address) is available here, and my Google Scholar profile here.